BladeScraper-Designs/Horus-X10S-OpenTX/How To Copy My Models.md

-Follow these steps in order to copy one of my models onto your radio:
+Follow these steps in order to copy one of my models onto your radio (click image for higher quality):

 1. Download the x10s.otx file from here.